 We want to thank our AHIMA members and friends who helped advocate against the delay in ICD-10 for their overwhelming support.

 For a recap of the legislative events please listien to the webinarICD-10: A Legislative Review.
 This webinar will help you understand the legislative process that led to an ICD-10 delay and next steps in advocacy.

 You can reach out to Congress to oppose any future delays using AHIMA’s Advocacy Assistant.

-Until the industry knows a final ICD-10-CM/PCS implementation date and in order not to lose momentum, AHIMA recommends that organizations continue with preparations under the assumption that next year is the “go live” year.
+Until the industry knows a final ICD-10-CM/PCS implementation date and in order not to lose momentum, AHIMA recommends that organizations continue with preparations under the assumption that October 1, 2015 is the “go live” date.
 That means preparing by strengthening clinical documentation improvement programs, working with vendors on transition readiness, training coders and other stakeholders, and proceeding with dual coding.

 Specific next steps for your organization will depend on your level of implementation and preparedness, the amount of resources at your disposal, specific personnel needs, and infrastructure, training and education requirements.

 It’s an exciting time of healthcare reform for the United States and a lot of that excitement revolves around the transition from ICD-9 to ICD-10.
 If you’re asking yourself what is ICD-10, then you've come to the right place.